Lifailon/PS-iPerf/README.md

 # PS-iPerf
+Module for check network performance, example for measure the communication channel inside an IPSec/GRE tunnel. \
-Module for test network channel performance.
-Creat metrics from PSObject and record to log file.
+Creating metrics for output to console PSObject and log file.

 ## iPerf-Server
 ```